kagouda/kagouda/README.md

 ## Hey, I'm [Kabirou Agouda !](https://www.linkedin.com/in/kabirou-agouda/) 👋 <a align="left">

 Developer in Flutter and Application Developer from Paris, France .
-I 💙 Flutter!
-Like to make things with code .
+I 💙 Flutter and like to make things with code .
 <br/>
 <br/>